SABLE: Secure And Byzantine robust LEarning: : Secure And Byzantine robust LEarning

 \subsection{Acceleration by Node Subsampling}

-As mentioned in Section~\ref{sec_fhe_aggregators}, the running time of \aggregator{} (and \aggregatortwo{}) is quadratic in the number of aggregated ciphertexts.
+As mentioned in Section~\ref{sec_fhe_friendliness}, the running time of \aggregator{} (and \aggregatortwo{}) is quadratic in the number of aggregated ciphertexts.
 Therefore, having more nodes in the system leads to a considerable increase in the execution time of the homomorphic aggregators.
-For example, increasing $n$ from 5 to 15 leads to a significant increase of the \textit{amortized} execution time of \aggregator{} from 3.17 ms to 30.75 ms ($\sim10\times$), when using a precision of 4 bits.
-This quadratic dependency on the number of nodes motivates us to investigate the use of \emph{node subsampling} at the server prior to the aggregation, explained below.
+For example, increasing $n$ from 5 to 15 leads to a significant increase of the \textit{amortized} execution time of \aggregator{} from 3.17 ms to 30.75 ms ($10\times$), when using a precision of 4 bits.
+This motivates us to investigate the use of \emph{node subsampling} at the server prior to the aggregation, explained below.
 In fact, when $2f + 1 < n$ and node subsampling is enabled, the server samples uniformly at random and without replacement $2f + 1$ nodes among $n$ in every step $t$, and executes \aggregator{} only on their corresponding ciphertexts.
-This enables the server to aggregate fewer vectors, while still guaranteeing the presence of an honest majority among the subsampled nodes.
-This technique allows us to significantly reduce the computational time of the aggregators and thus tolerate distributed systems of larger size.
+This enables the server to aggregate fewer vectors, while still guaranteeing the presence of an honest majority among the subsampled nodes (since at most $f$ nodes among the $2f + 1$ sampled can be Byzantine).
+This technique significantly reduces the computational time of the aggregators, and thus allows us to tolerate distributed systems of larger size.
 Furthermore, we note that executing \aggregator{} with node subsampling is exactly equivalent to computing \aggregatortwo{} on the subsampled ciphertexts.
 Indeed, \eqref{eq:cwtm} returns exactly the coordinate-wise median of the input vectors when $n = 2f + 1$.
-We present the totality of the described protocol in Algorithm~\ref{algo}.